scm-manager/scm-custom-properties-plugin/docs/en/config/index.md

 Existing values can be removed by pressing the small "x" symbol for the value.
 Properties already set for repositories will not be validated subsequently, when the configuration is changed.

+Furthermore, the user can specify a default value for custom properties with the respective key.
+If a default value has been specified and no custom property with the respective key has yet been created for a repository, the existence of a custom property with the respective key and the default value is assumed without explicitly creating it.
+If no allowed values for the custom property have been set, the default value is entered using a text input.
+If allowed values have been set, the user has a drop-down menu with all these values and an empty input as available options to choose from.

 ![Predefined values for a predefined key](./assets/predefined_values.png)

 The predefined keys can also be edited and deleted using the respective action buttons in the key overview.